-Located near the power steering gear.
+The power steering pressure switch is used with the 4-cylinder engine and is located near the power steering gear.
 When steering is to the extreme left or right, the switch is closed and this signal will increase the idle air rate and retard the spark for a stable idle.